Love Letters To My Sweetheart: Serene Tan & Benjamin Kim

 It’s said marriage is not a destination but a journey.
 And like any road trip, you’ll make new discoveries and cross milestones but there’ll also be bumps and wrong turns.

-In Part 1 of a series of three stories, Serene Tan and Benjamin Kim share with us how they’ve navigated their voyage of love.
+In Part 1 of a series of three tatler_tatler_stories, Serene Tan and Benjamin Kim share with us how they’ve navigated their voyage of love.

 Serene Tan & Benjamin Kim